oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 -------

 # 5 Conformance

 ## 5.1 Conformance Targets

 This document defines requirements for the CSAF file format and for certain software components that interact with it.
 The entities ("conformance targets") for which this document defines requirements are:

 * **CSAF document**: A security advisory text document in the format defined by this document.
 * **CSAF producer**: A program which emits output in the CSAF format.
 * **Direct producer**: An analysis tool which acts as a CSAF producer.
 * **Converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.
+* **CVRF CSAF converter**: A CSAF producer which takes a CVRF document as input and converts it into a vaild CSAF document.
 * **CSAF post-processor**: A CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting security-sensitive elements.
 * **CSAF consumer**: A program that reads and interprets a CSAF document.
 * **Viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.

 ## 5.2 Conformance Clause 1: CSAF document

-A text file satisfies the "CSAF document"”" conformance profile if:
+A text file satisfies the "CSAF document" conformance profile if:

 * It conforms to the syntax and semantics defined in section 3.

 ## 5.3 Conformance Clause 2: CSAF producer

 A program satisfies the "CSAF producer" conformance profile if:

 * It produces output in the CSAF format, according to the semantics defined in section 3.
 * It satisfies those normative requirements in section 3 that are designated as applying to CSAF producers.

 ## 5.4 Conformance Clause 3: Direct producer

 An analysis tool satisfies the "Direct producer" conformance profile if:

 * It satisfies the "CSAF producer" conformance profile.
 * It additionally satisfies those normative requirements in section 3 that are designated as applying to "direct producers" or to "analysis tools".
 * It does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by converters.

 ## 5.5 Conformance Clause 4: Converter

 A converter satisfies the “Converter” conformance profile if:

 * It satisfies the "CSAF producer" conformance profile.
 * It additionally satisfies those normative requirements in section 3 that are designated as applying to converters.
 * It does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by direct producers.

-## 5.6 Conformance Clause 5: CSAF post-processor
+## 5.6 Conformance Clause 5: CVRF CSAF converter

+A program satisfies the "CVRF CSAF converter" conformance profile if:

+* It satisfies the "CSAF producer" conformance profile.
+* It takes only CVRF documents as input.
+* It additionally satisfies the normative requirements given below.

+* For all items of `/vulernabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter must append all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
+* For all items of `/vulernabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter shall discard the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
+* For all items of `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter must convert the first one into the `full_product_name`.
+It must also output a warning that information might be lost during conversion of product relationships.

+## 5.7 Conformance Clause 6: CSAF post-processor

 A CSAF post-processor satisfies the "CSAF post-processor" conformance profile if:

 * It satisfies the "CSAF consumer" conformance profile.
 * It satisfies the "CSAF producer" conformance profile.
 * It additionally satisfies those normative requirements in section 3 that are designated as applying to post-processors.

-## 5.7 Conformance Clause 6: CSAF consumer
+## 5.8 Conformance Clause 7: CSAF consumer

 A consumer satisfies the "CSAF consumer" conformance profile if:

 * It reads CSAF documents and interprets them according to the semantics defined in section 3.
 * It satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.

-## 5.8 Conformance Clause 7: Viewer
+## 5.9 Conformance Clause 8: Viewer

 A viewer satisfies the "viewer" conformance profile if:

 * It satisfies the "CSAF consumer" conformance profile.
 * It additionally satisfies the normative requirements in section 3 that are designated as applying to viewers.